simply-git/recipe/readme.md

 Yummy recipes for dessert lovers.

-> Life is short.
-Eat dessert first,
+> There is no better way to bring
-> work less and vacation MORE!
+> people together than with deserts.
 >
-> by Lea Mishell
+> by Gail Simmons